My degree is in Literature and Education, and I have been writing for Hubpages for over 9 years.

 Knowing that it would gradually lose its licensed content, Netflix made the only choice it had for long-term survival by switching to original content.
 Unfortunately, the company has taken a few missteps along the way.

-First, Netflix has essentially become the home of the relatively low budget art house film.
+First, Netflix has essentially become the home of relatively low budget art house dramas and low key niche comedies.
 While that’s great for cinephiles, it may not be the best investment towards creating a lucrative permanent library.
-If that type of movie isn’t watched within its first month or two on the service, then it likely isn’t going to be watched at all.
-Even Netflix’s Oscar nominees are overwhelmingly dark, and those simply aren’t the types of movies that viewers are likely to rewatch; most people get a large enough dose of the harsh realities of the world through their everyday lives and look for some form of escape in their downtime, either through action or through shiny happy people holding hands.
-The service’s list of the top 10 movies of the day is routinely littered with b-level action movies or comedies licensed from other sources (remember American Ultra?), and that doesn’t bode well for their original content.
+If those types of movies aren’t watched within their first month or two on the service, then they likely aren’t going to be watched at all.
+Even Netflix’s Oscar nominees have issues with long term appeal: those films are overwhelmingly dark, and that isn’t the type of movie that viewers are likely to rewatch.
+Most people get a large enough dose of the harsh realities of the world through their everyday lives and look for some form of escape in their downtime, either through action or through shiny happy people holding hands.
+The service’s list of the top 10 movies of the day is routinely littered with theatrically released b-level action movies or comedies licensed from other sources (remember American Ultra?) in addition to only the most recent of Netflix’s own productions, and that doesn’t bode well for the long term value of the service’s original film content.

 Finally, the service has begun to dabble in big budget films.
 Netflix recently spent $450 million dollars to acquire the rights for two sequels to a standalone murder mystery.
 As was readily apparent from the fact that the five major studios essentially kicked the can down the road with regards to releasing their big budget movies during the pandemic, those movies can’t cover their own production costs without a theatrical release.
 A single movie isn’t going to move the needle significantly with regards to monthly streaming subscriptions, so that type of financial investment simply can’t be made back through streaming alone.
 Netflix additionally attempted to address the deficiencies in their film catalog by signing a deal with Sony to secure the streaming rights to their movies for an eighteen month period after their theatrical release, but it probably would have been better served long term by signing a partnership deal with Sony to be the exclusive host of their library in exchange for an ownership stake in the company.
 (Sony, by the way, may have played this better than anyone; because they’re the only major film studio without their own platform (and they have their own moderately productive television studio as well), they can charge premium prices to license their content to their competitors, and it is quite possible they are profiting more from those licensing deals than they would have if they had started their own streaming service.)